PASTAplus/PASTA/documentation/index.rst

 #. **Documentation for Developers using the PASTA API:** Documentation for the PASTA API and general information and suggestions for software developers who would like to build an application that interacts with the PASTA API.

-#. **Documentation for PASTA Developers:** Design documentation of the PASTA framework for developers who plan on extending, fixing, refactoring the core components of PASTA and their associated web-services.
+#. **Documentation for PASTA Developers:** Design documentation of the PASTA framework for developers who plan on extending, fixing, or refactoring the core components of PASTA and their associated web-services.
 Documentation for `DataONE`_'s Generic Member Node deployment and GMN's adapter for harvesting data from PASTA.

 #. **General FAQ for the LTER NIS and PASTA:** A list of the most commonly asked questions and their answers about the LTER NIS and PASTA.